 As I mentioned before, prompting at launch is the worst possible time to ask for a review.
 If you’re doing it like this in your app, you should switch to a different method as soon as possible.

-To find examples of this behaviour, I literally went through my phone and launched a few apps, and sure enough I got a couple of "Rate me" dialogs straight away.
-All of these apps could have picked a better moment to ask, for example Rdio could easily have prompted me after I started playing one of my favourite albums.
+To find examples of this behaviour, I literally went on my phone and launched a few apps, and sure enough, I got a couple of “Rate me” dialogues straight away.
+All of these apps could have picked a better moment to ask, for example, Rdio could easily have prompted me after I started playing one of my favourite albums.

 Choose your moment carefully

 If you prompt the customer at some point while the app is running you’re always going to disrupt their workflow to some degree.
 You can alleviate this by trying to pick a moment that’s the least disruptive.
 If possible choose a moment when something positive or rewarding has just happened.
 Clear is a good example of this in action.